yankailab/OpenKAI/docs/3D/WebViewer3D.md

 Both viewers retain the full ID and box geometry.
 Browser `GridBoxes.getCell(i)` returns the ID bytes, RGB, and a `THREE.Box3` for an instance; ImGui keeps an `IMGUI_VIEWER_BOX` with UUID, center, size, and color.
-A picking UI can use these records later.
+The browser picker uses these records for selection and command sending.
 Rendering positions remain float32, so very deep cells can become visually indistinguishable even though their 128-bit IDs remain exact.

 ## Verification